brickfrog/notes.justin.vc/content/main/spaced_repetition.md

 ## Index {#index}

-[Spaced repetition](https://en.wikipedia.org/wiki/Spaced_repetition) is an extremely useful tool for learning.
+[Spaced repetition](https://en.wikipedia.org/wiki/Spaced_repetition) is a useful tool for learning.
 There's not much that hasn't been said so I'll be using this more as a place to assemble resources on it.
 My favorite software to use for spaced repetition is [anki.](https://apps.ankiweb.net) I pretty much use it for anything I want/have to remember.